The Saint (1997)

 Screenwriters: Mario Caiano and Fabrizio Trifone Trecca

-Other titles: Il Mio Nome è Shanghai Joe, The Fighting Fist of Shanghai Joe
+Alternate titles: Il Mio Nome è Shanghai Joe, The Fighting Fist of Shanghai Joe

 Shanghai Joe shows up in San Francisco but he isn’t interested in laundry and restaurant work.
 So he heads off to Texas to become a cowboy.
 But he runs headlong into American racism.
 And soon he is single-handedly battling a rich man and his enslavement of Mexicans.